arielccjr/Journal2025/README.txt

         : Invalid syllogisms: A logical error occurs, ei.
 "All dogs are animals.
 All cats are animals.
 Therefore, all dogs are cats."
     ~SYLLOGISM: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
         : It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
-(Major Premise)"
+(Major Premise)" All humans are mortal.
+(Universal and necessary premise)
             : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
+Socrates is a human.
+(Particular known fact)
             : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
 Therefore, Socrates is mortal.
 (Demonstrated conclusion)
         : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
             : Figure 1: Middle term is subject in one premise, predicate in another.